 Are you coming to Russia to travel on the Trans-Siberian Railway?
 Take a few extra days for an incredibly unique experience in Siberia.
 With a flight time of under 3 hours from Moscow, this is a perfect opportunity for you to come to Yamal and experience Russian Arctic Travel’s Summer Nenets Trip.

 The Nenets are Siberia’s indigenous people and, even today, they continue the traditions of their ancestors.
 Each year they herd their reindeer through the arctic tundra along ancient migratory routes.
 There’s no better way to round off your Trans-Siberian holiday than by staying with the people who call Siberia home.

 Start your trip in Salekhard before being taken by our expert local guides to a nearby Nenets camp.
-At the camp, you’ll spend 3 nights living with the nomads.
+At the camp, you’ll spend 3 days living with the nomads.
 This gives you time to get to know what it takes to live in this environment, where you’ll share meals with the Nenets and sleep in their chums.
 No matter the season, we’re sure that you’ll leave this magical place desperate to return.

 This trip runs from August to September.

 Contact us via email or phone if your preferred dates are unavailable.

 Summer Nenets Trip Itinerary

 Day 1 – Moscow to Nenets Camp